Battle of Dalrigh: King's Field

-With skill and valour there wrought he,

-And safely all his men withdrew.

-He daunted those that would pursue

-So none durst leave their cloe array,

-For he was never far away.

 Bruce was so heavily involved in action with the rearguard that he found himself at one point alone and under attack between a hill and the lochside, a pass so narrow that he could not turn his horse.
 According to tradition, Bruce was so hard pressed that one of his assailants tore off the studded brooch that fastened his cloak.
 Known as the "Brooch of Lorn" it was in possession of the Campbells until 1826 when it was turned over to the MacDougall family.

 For the king to be placed in such a position, seemingly unsupported, provides some further evidence of the weakness of the royal forces.
 The enemy was fought off and the army retreated to safety; but not long after it ceased to exist as an organised military force.

 Flight

 After Dalrigh, Bruce, now styled dismissively as 'King Hob' in English propaganda, was little better than a fugitive, closely pursued by his many enemies, both domestic and foreign.
 For a time his party took refuge in the mountains of Atholl.
 From here the king sent Queen Elizabeth, his daughter Marjorie Bruce, his sister, Mary, and Isabella MacDuff the Countess of Buchan to the relative safety of Kildrummy Castle, near the River Don in Aberdeenshire.
 With James Douglas and a few others he then escaped southwards into the territory of his friend Maol Choluim II, Earl of Lennox.
 From here he was helped to cross over to the Kintyre Peninsula by way of Bute, where he was aided by Aonghus Óg Mac Domhnaill, chief of the MacDonalds and Lord of the Isles.
 The MacDonalds were enemies of the MacDougalls.
 Bruce was given temporary refuge in Dunaverty Castle, a location far too exposed and dangerous to remain in for long.
 From there Angus MacDonald took the king to Rathlin Island, off the coast of Ulster, and a MacDonald territory.
 King Robert spent the winter there and re-emerged in the early spring of 1307.
 The recovery of his cause from this point counts as one of the most remarkable episodes in the history of warfare.
 Two years after Dalrigh the MacDougalls were destroyed at the Battle of Pass of Brander.
 After his victory at Bannockburn, King Robert divided the MacDougall lands among the clans loyal to him, including the MacDonalds.